mik-jozef/chalk/spec-notes.md

-warn on compile-time known branches types A, B are identical if A is B and B is A warning for labels unused use STL instead of STD as abbreviation for standard library Is `class|Int` and `class|Int` allowed?
+warn on compile-time known branches types A, B are identical if A is B and B is A warning for labels unused use STL instead of STD as abbreviation for standard library? motivation - std is not a good abbreviation, because when I hear std, I think of something else, however, stl isn't much better - it sounds like steel.
+  I'd rather want something short that makes me think "standard library" immediately Is `class|Int` and `class|Int` allowed?
 If classes and traits must have uppercase starting letter, other variables must have lowercase starting letter for statements - support all `for {}; for cond {}; for cond; inr {}; for init; cond; inr {}`